Super Meat Boy Forever: A Certified Mobile Game – Switch Review

 Super Meat Boy Forever can put you in situations where you are dead if you don’t jump instantly when you respawn.
 And although there are no serious consequences for death, it doesn’t make it any less frustrating.

 Although the game will turn you slowly insane, the severe difficulty isn’t necessarily a bad thing.
 The quick respawns keep the flow going between levels.
 The death replay system lets you rewatch all your deaths on the level.
-Even though this was in the original, Super Meat Boy, it still feels just as rewarding completing the level and knowing that it’s over.
+Even though this was in the original Super Meat Boy, it still feels just as rewarding to complete the level and know that it’s over.

 Boss fights are where Super Meat Boy Forever excels.
 It uses the ordinary auto-running feature and transforms it into something fantastic.
 Instead of the simple unidirectional movement, you must shift left and right to hit the villain’s weak spots.
 These battles are always fun to work out, even when dying numerous times.